Mastering-Power-Platform/powerautomate/labs/cloudflows/basic/flowfromscratch/README.md

 ## Task 2

-Create a cloud flow from a scratch:
+Create a cloud flow from scratch:

 a.
 Create a new Instant cloud flow and use a Manually trigger a flow as a trigger.
 Name it __Reminder for overdue tasks__.
 Click __Create__